 Bring on the tough stuff - there’s not just one right answer.

-- In what ways could Janie be read as feminist?
-Conversely, what weaknesses or flaws might a feminist see in her?
+In what ways could Janie be read as feminist?
+Conversely, what weaknesses or flaws might a feminist reading expose?

-- How does Janie define love?
-Does her conception of love develop from her sixteen-year-old obsession with the bee and the pear blossom?
-What specific things does Janie learn do NOT comprise love?
-All of the men Janie marry exhibit jealousy in one form or another.
-Yet why does Janie tolerate it in Tea Cake and not the others?
+How does Janie define love?
+Does her conception of love develop from her 16-year-old self's obsession with the bee and the pear blossom?
+What specific things does Janie learn that do not comprise love?
+All of the men Janie marries exhibit jealousy in one form or another.
+Why does Janie tolerate it in Tea Cake and not the others?